flowerinthenight/golang-monorepo/README.md

 ## Need help
 PR's are welcome!
-- [ ] Support for other CI, i.e. GitHub Workflow
+- [ ] Support for other CI, i.e. GitHub Actions
 - [ ] Make it work without the `vendor` folder as well

 ## Misc